 The fund financial statements provide information about the District's funds.
+Separate statements for each fund category-governmental and fiduciary-are presented.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 All of the District's funds are considered major funds.